fanyuyen/Evaluating-ViT-on-GPUs/README.md

 # GPU Performance Benchmarking for Vision Transformers

-This project provides a comprehensive benchmarking tool for evaluating GPU performance when running inference with Vision Transformer (ViT) models across different datasets and batch sizes.
+This project is for evaluating GPU performance when running inference with Vision Transformer (ViT) models across different datasets and batch sizes.

 ## Features